igearfs/HealthCareDataPlatform/README.md

 - Data requests could be approved live within the app, eliminating the constant need to opt out.
   **It's time to disrupt the healthcare industry.**
 - **Data Pipelines for all forms of data inbound.
 HL7, CCD, Fhir, Genetics, Labs, X12, etc...**
+- Data analytics to watch over the persons health and potentially the world's health.

 # Pipelines we would like to include starting with HL7, X12 more data more the docs can see the big picture on a patient.